NatashaCamille/NatashaCamille/README.md

 - 🔭 I’m currently working on my profile
 - 🌱 I’m currently learning how to work with Web3
-- 🤔 I’m looking for help with Web3
+- 🤔 I’m looking to collaborate on Web3 projects
 - 😄 Pronouns: She / her